aolayeye/consolidated_analyses_01_04/README.md

 ### Exploratory Data Analysis
 #### Five – Number Summary
 Our EDA focused on comparing residential and commercial property transactions across various neighborhoods and boroughs, emphasizing Richmond Hill in Queens.
 The analysis revealed that residential transactions involving smaller properties were more common across all areas.
-However, commercial transactions, while less frequent, had potential for larger property sizes in particular regions, such as Jamaica in Queens.
+However, commercial transactions, while less frequent, had the potential for larger property sizes in particular regions, such as Jamaica in Queens.
 (Figure 1)

 Richmond Hill typically features smaller properties in terms of Gross Square Feet (GSF), translating to lower sale prices compared to neighborhoods with larger properties.
 Nonetheless, differences are apparent across boroughs, with Manhattan featuring significantly larger properties and higher sale prices.
 (Figure 2)
 A clear correlation between Gross Square Feet and Sale Price emerged, pointing to the fact that larger properties command higher prices.
 This finding is important, as areas with higher prices could present profitable opportunities due to their direct impact on revenue potential and an indication of market activity.